kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/secrets/vault/README.md

 # Vault configuration

 This integration will store secrets in the Vault [KV Secrets Engine - Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
 Kestra authentications must have full [read and write policies](https://www.vaultproject.io/docs/concepts/policies) on this secrets store.
-You can optionally change `root-engine` or `namespace` (if you are using Vault Enterprise).
+You can optionally change `root-engine` or `namespace` (if you use Vault Enterprise).

 ## Authentication